ethnvo/preptalkai/README.md

 ---

-# PrepTalk.ai – Backend
+# AWSpeak.AI – Backend

-This is the backend for **PrepTalk.ai**, a Flask-based API that powers the AI interview simulator.
+This is the backend for **AWSpeak.AI**, a Flask-based API that powers the AI interview simulator.

 ## 🔧 Tech Stack

-- Python 3.11
-- Flask
-- flask-cors
-- boto3 (for AWS integration)
-- pygame (for audio support)

 ## 🛠 Setup Instructions